sheerun/vimrc/README.md

 * Show mode in statusbar, not separately.
 * Don't ignore case when search has capital letters (although also don't ignore case by default).
+* Use dash as word separator.
 * Add gems.tags to files searched for tags.
 * Disable output, vcs, archive, rails, temp and backup files.
+* Use arrows for scrolling instead of moving cursor.
 * If you visually select something and hit paste that thing gets yanked into your buffer.
 This generally is annoying when you're copying one item and repeatedly pasting it.
 This changes the paste command in visual mode so that it doesn't overwrite whatever is in your paste buffer.
+* Auto center on matched string.
+* Visually select the text that was last edited/pasted (Vimcast#26)
+* Expand %% to path of current buffer in command mode.
+* Automatically change cursor type in iTerm2 for insert mode.

 ## Detailed features